Last Updated: May 2026 | Author: Munir Ardi

 For Muslim applicants (and often non-Muslims), the Islamic community offers a unique financial safety net called Zakat.

-Why It Matters: Unlike government grants that have strict “grant cycles,” Zakat funds are available year-round.
+- Why It Matters: Unlike government grants with strict “grant cycles,” Zakat funds are available year-round.

 3. Jewish Family Services (JFS)

-JFS is a powerhouse in social services.
-They are particularly strong in:
+JFS is a powerhouse in social services, particularly strong in:

-Eviction Prevention: Paying back-rent to keep you from becoming homeless in the first place.
+- Eviction Prevention: Paying back-rent to keep you from becoming homeless.

-Food Security: Running high-quality food pantries that offer dignified, healthy options (Kosher/Halal friendly).
+- Food Security: Running high-quality food pantries (Kosher/Halal friendly).

 Phase 5: Permanent Solutions (The End Game)